County of Santa Barbara

 TREASURER-TAX COLLECTOR-PUBLIC ADMINISTRATOR

-activities and is not a project under the California Environmental Quality Act (CEQA)
+and is not a project under the California Environmental Quality Act (CEQA) pursuant to section

 BOARD OF SUPERVISORS